SoftUni/Programming-Basics-Book-Python-EN/README.md

 # Free Book "Programming Basics with Python"

-The free book "**Programming Basics with Python**" introduces the readers to writing **programming code** at a beginner level (variables and data, conditional statements, loops and functions) using the **Python** programming language.
+The free book "**Programming Basics with Python**" introduces the readers to writing **programming code** at a beginner level (variables and data, conditional statements, loops, and functions) using the **Python** programming language.

 <a href="#"><img src="/assets/Python-Programming-Basics-Book-Cover.png" alt="Book Programming Basics with Python - Cover" class="readme-book-cover-image" /></a>